When will my phone get Android 12?

 When will my OPPO phone get Android 12?

-Besides Samsung, no other Android phone brand has done as well at pushing out speedy, prolific Android 12 updates.
-Thus far, in Europe, the following OPPO phones have completed or ongoing ColorOS 12 rollouts in at least one territory through May 2022:
+Besides Samsung, no other Android phone brand besides OPPO has done as well at pushing out speedy, prolific Android 12 updates.
+Thus far, in Europe, the following OPPO phones have completed or are in the middle of ColorOS 12 rollouts in at least one territory through August 2022:

 - Find X3 Lite / X3 Neo / X3 Pro 5G